How to Improve Your Diet for Optimal Health and Weight

 Given the addictive nature of these foods, perhaps it is not surprising that a recent study found nearly half our daily calories and 90% of the added sugar we consume comes from ultra-processed foods.
 It is also not surprising that the rates of obesity and other diseases have increased significantly in the past couple of decades.

-Examples of ultra-processed foods include microwave dinners, soups, pastries, doughnuts, baked goods, sodas, breakfast cereals.
+Examples of ultra-processed foods include microwave dinners, soups, pastries, doughnuts, baked goods, sodas, and breakfast cereals.

 Added Sugar and Starchy Carbs